James A Haley Veterans Hospital Substance Use Disorders Service

 James A Haley Veterans Hospital Substance Use Disorders Service - Tampa, FL

 James A Haley Veterans Hospital Substance Use Disorders Service is a substance abuse treatment center located at 10770 North 46th Street, Building E in the 33617 zip code in Tampa, FL.
-The treatment center accepts men and women.
-It also provides treatment to adult women, veterans and people with trauma.
-James A Haley Veterans Hospital Substance Use Disorders Service offers relapse prevention from naltrexone, administration of naltrexone and buprenorphine detoxification.
-Some of the treatment approaches at James A Haley Veterans Hospital Substance Use Disorders Service include cognitive behavioral therapy, anger management therapy and brief intervention services.
-It also offers individual counseling, group counseling and health education services.
+The treatment center accepts women and men.
+It also provides treatment to domestic violence victims, veterans and people with trauma.
+James A Haley Veterans Hospital Substance Use Disorders Service offers prescription of suboxone, buprenorphine maintenance and naltrexone administration.
+Some of the treatment approaches at James A Haley Veterans Hospital Substance Use Disorders Service include anger management, dialectical behavior therapy and substance use counseling approach.
+It also offers HIV and AIDS education, substance use education and health education services.
 In addition, it provides continuing care plus aftercare, Naloxone and overdose education and discharge planning.
-For patients needing detox services, James A Haley Veterans Hospital Substance Use Disorders Service also provides alcohol detox and benzodiazepines detoxification.
-James A Haley Veterans Hospital Substance Use Disorders Service provides outpatient detoxification, outpatient services and regular outpatient treatment.
+For patients needing detox services, James A Haley Veterans Hospital Substance Use Disorders Service also provides benzodiazepines detox and alcohol detox.
+James A Haley Veterans Hospital Substance Use Disorders Service provides outpatient rehab, regular outpatient treatment and IOT.

 Address: 10770 North 46th Street, Building E, Tampa, FL 33617